poojapatidar21/video-chat/README.md

 # video-chat

-This is a video calling web application where users can call other user and will also have the capabiltiy to mute their mic & audio ad share their screen with others.
-Their is also real time chat functionality.
+This is a video calling web application where users can call other user and will also have the capability to mute their mic, off their video and share their screen with others.
+There is also real time chat functionality.

 Project Link -  https://my-video-chats.herokuapp.com/